JamesNK/BookOfDotNetOSS/README.md

 ## How Can I Help?

-Please contribute your knowledge to the documentation.
-Also let other developers know the documentation exists when a question comes up.
+1. Please contribute your knowledge to the documentation.
+2. Let developers know the documentation exists when a question comes up.

 ## License